 Who are the judges?

-The Awards will be judged by a distinguished panel of world leading Digital Humanists:
+The Awards are judged by a distinguished panel of world leading Digital Humanists:

 What are the rules?